SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 	- a factor that can be applied to **any** area transformation.
 	- if `det` is zero, means the result of transformation has squished to a smaller dimension
 		- at least two axes are located at a same line
-	- a negative `det` means to invert the orientation (in 3D you can give the judgement by left-handed rule)
+	- a negative `det` means to **invert the orientation** (in 3D you can give the judgement by left-handed rule)
-		- you can perfectly get two separate representing of 3D shape by rotating your left hand with left-handed rule
+		- you can perfectly get two separate representing of 3D shape by rotating your left hand
 	- you do not need to comprehend why $ad-bc$ can calculate the scalar of 2D
 		- just a image to explain why![[Pasted image 20220522205434.png | 500]]
 	- an interesting fact: $\det(M_1M_2)=\det(M_1)\det(M_2)$